Dependent theories and the generic pair conjecture: Introduction

 \section{Introduction}

 We first give a page of introductory remarks for non-logicians to clarify notions and to motivate working on dependent theories.
-The classical center of model theory is investigating elementary classes, i.e. we fix a vocabulary $\tau$ (i.e. a set of predicates and function symbols), for a $\tau$-structure $M$ let Th$(M)$ be the set of first order sentences which $M$ satisfies, $T$ a complete first order theory $T$ is Th$(M)$ for some $\tau$-model $M$.
-We fix $T$ and $\tau = \tau_T$ and $\tau$-models of $T$, i.e. $\tau$-structurs $M$ such that $T = \text{ Th}(M)$; fix other contents, see e.g. \cite{E:53}.
+The classical center of model theory is investigating elementary classes, i.e. we fix a vocabulary $\tau$ (i.e. a set of predicates and function symbols), for a $\tau$-structure $M$ let Th$(M)$ be the set of first order sentences which $M$ satisfies, a complete first order theory $T$ is Th$(M)$ for some $\tau$-model $M$.
+We fix $T$ and $\tau = \tau_T$ and investigate $\tau$-models of $T$, i.e. $\tau$-structures $M$ such that $T = \text{ Th}(M)$; about other contexts, see e.g. \cite{Sh:E53}.